This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Fans in use for home & office

-This guide provides practical advice on how to make the most of table, pedestal, and floor fans: from choosing the right type of device to recommendations for different rooms, correct placement, and health aspects to technical criteria.
+This guide provides practical advice on how to optimally use table, pedestal, and floor fans: from choosing the right type of device to recommendations for different rooms, correct placement, and health aspects to technical criteria.

 This way you can keep a cool head (and a good sense of humor) on hot days – without air conditioning.